The Content Dashboard shows an overview of the following:

 The Add Web Property view has the following fields.

-- Title.
-Enter the name of the new property.
+• Title – Enter the name of the property.

-- Hostnames.
-Enter domains and sub-domains you want to whitelist for content ingestion.
+• Hostnames – Enter domains and sub-domains you want to whitelist for content ingestion.
 Only domains or sub-domains on this list are ingested.
-Place each name on its own line.
+Place each name on its line.

-- Collections.
-Enter a new collection (that is, a theme or topic such as finance, or retirement), or select from existing collections from a drop-down.
+• Collections – Enter a collection name (a theme or topic such as finance or retirement), or select from existing collections from a drop-down list.

-When you click Save, the Tracking JavaScript view appears.
+When you click Save, the Tracking JavaScript view displays.
 This view has on-screen instructions to help you set up the property.

 You need this only if you are deploying with a manual installation.
-You do not need to deploy a tracking script again via manual installation if Content Recommendations was installed from a NuGet package, because tracking is included in that installation.
+You do not need to deploy a tracking script again with manual installation if Content Recommendations was installed from a NuGet package because tracking is included in that installation.

 Content Recommendations cannot ingest granular conversion-level data, such as Order ID, price, and so on.